Taichi Sakaiya’s luminous work, The Knowledge-Value Revolution, advances two premises:

 On a planetary scale, cyclical meteor/comet bombardments or volcanic/tectonic disturbances might have initiated such Dark Ages.
 They might have propagated disasters of geoseismic, climato-agricultural and epidemic proportion.
 Relatively minor disasters could have triggered this transition locally, provided the locality in question remained isolated from outside help.

 Otherwise, we could simply run out of cheap petroleum.
-Given our laughable state of preparation for this inevitable outcome, it would be just as great a catastrophe for us.
+Given our laughable state of preparation for this expected outcome, it would be just as great a catastrophe for us.

 Knowledge-value societies can embrace new beliefs with the fanaticism of an inquisitor.
-Once old elites have been dismissed with prejudice, weapon societies raise new nobilities based on illusions of bloodline purity and memorable ancestry.
+Once old elites have been dismissed with prejudice, weapon societies raise a new nobility based on illusions of bloodline purity and memorable ancestry.

 Such nobles derive their “honor and respect” most often from terrorist brutality.
-A peaceful society would handle such “nobles” with criminal ostracism, peaceful resistance and well-deserved contempt—the same way the Balinese treated their Indonesian military elites and European colonial “masters” both before and after the post-colonial transition.
+A peaceful society would handle such “nobles” with ostracism, peaceful resistance and well-deserved contempt — the same way the Balinese treated their Indonesian military elites and European colonial “masters” both before and after the post-colonial transition.
 The same way militants and militaristic extremists will be marginalized on PeaceWorld, reversing WeaponWorld’s habit of empowering them and marginalizing the pacifists.

 Knowledge-value seeks balance, survival and security in periods of economic stasis and decline; objective criteria encourage discovery, risk-taking and growth in times of plenty.
 Such risks might have impaired survival during more rigorous periods of knowledge-value.